CMecrow/CM-Project-5/README.md

 - The footer again features the site's bold eye catching logo, sat centerally above links to the store's social media pages, all opening on a seperate tab, with attributes for screenreaders and also for search engines to disregard them when considering rankings.
 The links themselves are the individual page's icons / logos, all of which are so well embeded in popular culture, it's fine for them to be used instead of text links.
 The icons are monochrome to not clutter the footer with blues and reds.
 A small copyright notice is also included underneath a horizontal rule.

 ---

+### Product Pages

+## Product header and sort options

+- The product list page looks the same whatever the chosen category, filter or search term.
+The page contains a heading to display to the user what they're currently browsing, this extends to a user's search, displaying 'Results for: (search term)'.
+The page will also always include a drop down menu to select how the products should be sorted.
+This includes all expected options of 'date', 'name' and 'price', in both ascending and descending order.

 ## SEO Considerations